enewe101/iterable_queue/README.md

 ## Use IterableQueue ##
 The IterableQueue is a directed queue, meaning that it has producer and consumer endpoings.
-Both wrap an underlying `multiprocessing.Queue`, and expose *nearly* all of its methods.
+Both wrap the same underlying `multiprocessing.Queue`, and expose *nearly* all of its methods.
 An important exception is with the `put()` and `get()` methods: you can only `put()` onto producer endpoints, and you can only `get()` from consumer endpoints.
 This assumption is needed